YannKurzo/boost-autoconf/README.md

   * `../boost-autoconf/configure CXX=x86_64-w64-mingw32-g++ CXXFLAGS="-static-libgcc -static-libstdc++"`
   * `make`
   * The executable is located in `boost-autoconf_build/src/`
+- If the configure script fails at finding the boost library, use the following command for the configuration:
+  * `../boost-autoconf--with-boost=/configure --with-boost=BOOST_PATH CXX=x86_64-w64-mingw32-g++ CXXFLAGS="-static-libgcc -static-libstdc++"`
+  * `BOOST_PATH` is the path to the boost library

 ##### Help
 - Help can be found by using: